monolyth-php/croney/README.md

 Croney "locks" each task prior to running, and does not attempt to re-run as long as it is locked.
-If a run fails due to locking, a warning is logged and the task is retried periodically for as long as the cronjob runs.
-If the task couldn't be run before the cronjob ends, an error is logged.
+If a run fails due to locking, a warning is logged and the task is retried periodically for as long as the cronjob runs (assuming its RunAt configuration allows that).

-The locking is done based on an MD5 hash of the reflected callable, so any changes between runs will invalidate any existing locks.
+The locking is done based on an MD5 hash of the task name.
+This includes the current working directory, so multiple Croney instances for different projects shouldn't conflict.

 ## Error handling
 You can pass an instance of `Psr\Log\LoggerInterface` as an argument to the `Scheduler` constructor.
 This will then be used to log any messages triggered by tasks, in the way that you specified.

-If no logger was defined, all messages go to `STDOUT` or `STDERR`.
+If no logger was defined, all messages go to `STDOUT` or `STDERR` (see the included `ErrorLogger`).

 Should your individual tasks also need logging, you'll need to supply them with their own instance of a logger.